Blueberryy/Anti-Speedrunner_System/README.md

 The ass_enabledgamemodes and ass_disabledgamemodes apply to the whole plugin.

-You have 2 options:

-- Enable/disable in certain game mode types.
-- Enable/disable in specific game modes.

-For option 1:

-You must add numbers up together.

-For option 2:

-You must specify the game modes in the das_enabledgamemodes and das_disabledgamemodes convars.

 Here are some scenarios and their outcomes:

 - Scenario 1
 ```
-ass_gamemodetypes "1" // The plugin is enabled for all Campaign modes only (coop, mutation1, etc.).
 ass_enabledgamemodes "" // The plugin itself is enabled in all game modes.
 asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.

-Outcome: The plugin works in every Campaign-based game mode like "mutation1" except "coop" mode but the Saferoom system will automatically shut off if the game mode isn't "coop" mode.
+Outcome: The plugin works in every game mode but the Saferoom system will automatically shut off if the game mode isn't "coop" mode.
 ```
 - Scenario 2
 ```
-ass_gamemodetypes "8" // The plugin is enabled for all Scavenge modes only (teamscavenge, scavenge, etc.)
 ass_enabledgamemodes "versus" // The plugin itself is enabled in only "versus" mode.
 asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.

-Outcome: The plugin works only in Scavenge modes so the plugin won't work in any of the game modes specified.
+Outcome: The plugin works only in "versus" mode.
 ```
 - Scenario 3
 ```
-ass_gamemodetypes "0" // The plugin is enabled for all game mode types.
 ass_enabledgamemodes "coop,versus" // The plugin itself is enabled in only "coop" and "versus" mode.
 asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.

-Outcome: The plugin works in all game modes but is only enabled in "coop" and "versus" modes but the Saferoom system will automatically shut off if the game mode isn't "coop" mode.
+Outcome: The plugin is only enabled in "coop" and "versus" modes but the Saferoom system will automatically shut off if the game mode isn't "coop" mode.
 ```

 6. What is the assstrike_distancelimit convar for?